 Police received alerts this morning around 6 a.m. regarding a woman walking on the median of 6th Avenue headed eastbound towards Sheridan Boulevard according to a 9News article.

 Not too long after, reports came in involving an accident between a pedestrian and a vehicle.
 While police have yet to link the two instances together, they have a strong belief that the two are related.

 All lanes heading eastbound on 6th Ave near Wadsworth Boulevard were closed for a while as police conducted an investigation.
 One lane is now open, however police are urging drivers to use alternate routes as they continue to investigate the accident.

 Injured in a Car Accident?

-If you or a loved one has been injured in an auto accident contact our team at (303)-999-9999 or (303)-835-9342 to schedule a free consultation.
-Click here to view our practice area page on motor vehicle accidents here for more information.
+If you or a loved one has been injured as a result of a car accident contact our team at (303)-999-9999 or (303)-835-9342 to schedule a free consultation.
+Click here to view our practice area page on motor vehicle accidents for more information.

-If you or a loved one has been injured through the use of an opioid or other pharmaceutical drug contact our team at (303)-999-9999 or (303)-835-9342 to schedule a free consultation.
+If you or a loved one has been injured through the use of OxyContin or other prescription drug, contact our team at (303)-999-9999 or (303)-835-9342 to schedule a free consultation.
 Click here to view our practice area page on pharmaceuticals for more information.